illinois-cs498vr/illinois-cs498vr.github.io/_assignments/submission_instructions.md

 	* The `.exe`, `.dll`, `Mono`, AND **DATA FOLDER** created in Step 2
 	* The `InputManager.asset` file found in Step 3
 	* A `README.txt` file containing any instructions or notes relevant for evaluating your assignment.
-1. **Ensure that the executable in your submission folder runs correctly on the Rift before submitting.** The easiest way to do this is to unpack the zip file into a new folder, and then run the executable.
+1. **Ensure that the executable in your submission folder runs correctly before submitting.** The easiest way to do this is to unpack the zip file into a new folder, and then run the executable.
-1. Name the file by separating NetIDs with underscores- `_cs498vr_MP#_part#.zip`.
-EXAMPLE: If `steve1` and `anna2` worked together, the file for MP 1.1 should be called `steve1_anna2_cs498vr_MP1_1.zip`.
+1. Name the zip file by separating NetIDs with underscores. e.g. If `alice1` and `bob2` worked together, the file for MP1 should be called `alice1_bob2_cs498vr_MP1.zip`.
-1. Only one partner should submit the resulting file.
+1. Submit the file through Compass.